*batteries not included: AN Adorable family of Small alien Drones

 Recommendation: Pull a Jack Black in Jumanji: Welcome to the Jungle and release your inner girly-girl: Watch the movie and then go fly some drones and imagine what it would be like to program a drone that had arms.

 This overlooked 1987 movie was co-written by Brad Bird (his first screenwriting job), co-produced by Steven Spielberg, and starred the original acting power couple Hume Cronyn and Jessica Tandy.
 About the only thing missing in its pedigree is Joss Whedon and J.J.
 Abrams.
 Why *batteries not included was only a modest success remains a mystery.
-The movie that has so many attractive elements: The robots are alien robots!
+The movie that has so many attractive elements: The small drones are alien robots!
 They fly!
 They have robot babies!
-Yes, a movie about the cutest alien unmanned aerial vehicle (UAV)s with end effectors EVER.
-One explanation for the dismissal by the public is that everyone was expecting another Cocoon, the blockbuster, award-winning sci-fi hit that established Ronny Howard, the little kid from The Andy Griffith Show and the teenager from Happy Days, as Ron Howard, the serious director.
-Cocoon was very much a comedy/drama about aging with science fiction as the enabler for the plot, while *batteries not included was more of the traditional sci-fi movie, which studios really didn’t know how to market.
+They have gadget-y arms.
+Yes, a movie about the cutest alien unmanned aerial vehicle (UAV) with end effectors EVER.

 Putting manipulators on a UAV is no mean feat.
 The control software needed to keep a quadcopter from falling out of the sky is very complex, especially with different wind conditions, mechanical turbulence and wind shear from buildings or flying close to the ground etc. Delivery with a UAV is even harder because the weight changes with pickup and dropoff, and thus the controls have to operate—correctly and predictably—across a wide range of conditions.
 At a minimum, the package has to be within the maximum take-off weight for the system and mounted on the center of gravity to keep balance.
 A dangling package creates a sling load that can begin to swing dangerously in the wind or in a reaction to sudden movement and cause a crash (this happens with those big Huey helicopter too).
 Adding a manipulator is more than just mounting a lightweight arm in the center of the UAV—it adds much more control complexity because the arm has to reach down or out, pick up or grasp an object, and perhaps pull or twist.
 Grasping is still very much an open research question, with soft robotics as one solution, see my review of Big Hero 6 for a description.
 Manipulation (see the topic here) is hard enough for a stationary, heavy robot whose body serves as a counterweight.